-Your devices, such as physical desk phones, conference phones, paging gateways, etc. are all managed through the devices menu option.
+Devices, such as physical desk phones, conference phones, paging gateways, etc. are all managed through the Devices menu option.

 NOTE: This is an advanced topic and is typically not necessary for most clients.
-If you are unsure whether you should be accessing and modifying your devices, please reach out to your System Installer.
+If unsure about accessing and modifying devices, please reach out to the System Installer.

-Select the template to pre-configure buttons and other feature options on the device.
+Select the template of your phone model.
+This will ensure the proper pre-configured buttons and other feature options are loaded on the device.

-If a template does not exist for your device, contact your System Installer.
+If a template does not exist for the device, please contact your System Installer.

-If your extension is already made, and you are just adding this new device to replace a previous / failed device, you can attach the device to your extension on the "Lines" option.
-However, it is usually easier to attach a device to an extension on the Extensions page, as all fields will auto-populate (Server Address, Authentication ID, password, etc).
+If the extension is already made, and you are just adding this new device to replace a previous / failed device, it is possible to attach the device to the extension on the "Lines" option.
+However, it is usually easier to attach a device to an extension on the Extensions page via the Device Provisioning section (see below), as all fields will auto-populate (Server Address, Authentication ID, password, etc).

 On the Keys option, you can manually configure the keys (buttons) on your device to override the template.
 As each device is unique in the options supported here, please contact your System Installer for further details.